0n0w1c/Foundations/readme.md

 *[shift]+[right-click]* (Unplace tool) - remove foundation tiles from under entities

 Startup setting to select the tile mining time (default = 0.1).
+Startup setting to clean sweep (remove ground decorations), when tiles are placed.

 Startup settings to change the stacking order, higher numbers stack on lower numbers.
 Tiles assigned with the same number, merge rather than stack.